 - Click Deploy.

-- Provide a name for the new instance you are creating.
-This instance
+- Provide a name for the instance you are creating.
+For the purposes

-previously created a configuration environment to represent the external server.
+created a configuration environment to represent the external server.

 Now you want a second environment to represent the virtual server you

 are creating.
 In this example, the new environment is named

 - Click OK.
 The new instance and the new environment are created.

 The RAFW_ENVIRONMENT field is concatenated with the cell name to determine the name of the configuration definition that models this new instance.
 If the configuration definition already exists, the script package updates the topology and host names based on the new instance.
 If not, a new configuration definition is created.